To read some, many industrialists would use and abuse "planned obsolescence" to increase their turnover.

 The proof of the intention of the manufacturer will be very complex here.

-Section 2.2.
-Software not working after a while
+Software does not work after a certain time

 If you buy software (and I'm not talking about an annual license) and it stops working after a few years, the situation may be simpler than before.